STUDY

 Definitions: A social group is defined as:

-“When two or more individuals come together and influence one another, they may be called a social group” – William Ogburn
+“When two or more individuals come together and influence one another, they may be called a social group.” – William Ogburn

 TYPES OF SOCIAL GROUPS

-Social groups have the following types:
+Social groups are classified into the following types:

-On the basis of contact (C.H Cooley)
+1. On the Basis of Contact (C. H. Cooley)

 1. Primary Group